Restoration Recovery outpatient addiction treatment logo

 At Restoration Recovery, Sublocade is prescribed as part of a full treatment plan that includes counseling, peer support, and ongoing check-ins.
 The medication gets patients stable.
 The team keeps them there.

-Patients receiving Sublocade at Restoration Recovery will visit the clinic once per month for their injection.
-Each visit also serves as an opportunity to check in with the care team, discuss progress, and address any concerns.
+Once your monthly cadence begins, each visit also serves as an opportunity to check in with the care team, discuss progress, and address any concerns.
 Monthly visits typically include:

 • A brief clinical assessment and vitals check